Onyejekwe1/url-shortener-test-vivy/README.md

 - what is the capacity of my service?
 How much can it handle/scale?
 - service should be observable
 - every decision made regarding the design of the service or the technologies may be questioned later

+## How to run

+- Build the project
+- From the root folder, run `docker-compose up`
+- You can test the API using postman